-If you are looking for more of a challenge from your trip away, join the exhilarating Coast to Coast Way and explore some of England’s most rugged landscapes.
-The Yorkshire Dales have something to offer everyone, whether you are looking for peace and tranquillity in the outstanding scenery, thrilling adventure, or the chance to explore picturesque towns, villages and beautiful countryside.
+If you are looking for more of a challenge from your trip away, join the exhilarating Coast to Coast Way.
+It travels through some of England’s most rugged landscapes.
+The Yorkshire Dales have something to offer everyone.
+Visitors can find peace and tranquillity and or thrilling adventure in the outstanding scenery.
+Or take the chance to explore picturesque towns, villages and beautiful countryside.
 There is plenty to choose from...

-Famous for its wildflower meadows, heather moors and beautiful tumbling waterfalls such as Richmond Falls, Kisdon Force and Catrake Force, Swaledale is the best destination for walking and cycling when it comes to peace, tranquillity and natural beauty with an assortment of beautiful hills, mountains and moorland to explore with an abundance of wildlife on offer.
+Expect peace, tranquillity and natural beauty.
+Famous for wildflower meadows, heather moors and beautiful tumbling waterfalls such as Richmond Falls, Kisdon Force and Catrake Force.
+Swaledale is the best destination for walkers and cyclists.
+There’s beautiful hills, mountains and moorland to explore, with an abundance of wildlife on offer.

 Get involved with the community at the Swaledale festival, with events ranging from open mic poetry, live music and the popular Wensleydale Walk.

-The famous Hardraw Force falls is a definite must see attraction too, which is such a popular beauty spot that this location was used in the hit Hollywood blockbuster Robin Hood: Prince of Thieves!
+The famous Hardraw Force falls is a must-see attraction; the highest single-drop waterfall in England at over 100 feet.
+A popular beauty spot, this location was used in the hit Hollywood blockbuster Robin Hood: Prince of Thieves!

-Located in the beautiful Yorkshire Dales, nestled between two rivers, Middleham is a perfect day out for all of the family with cobbled market squares, Georgian and Victorian tearooms, galleries and a rich horse racing heritage.
-Perfect for walking, cycling or just sightseeing and a favourite haunt for many artists.
-Why not get up early to watch the race horses training at the famous gallops, have lunch at The White Swan or The Blue Lion with its welcoming fire, making sure, of course, you save some room for a Brymoor ice cream on your way home!
+Nestled between two rivers, Middleham is a day out for all of the family.
+Expect cobbled market squares, Georgian and Victorian tearooms, galleries and a rich horse racing heritage.
+Perfect for walking, cycling or just sightseeing, and it’s a favourite haunt for many artists.
+Why not get up early to watch the racehorses training at the famous gallops.
+Follow it with lunch at The White Swan or The Blue Lion with its welcoming fire.
+Make sure, of course, you save some room for a Brymoor ice cream on your way home!

 Located in lower Wensleydale, Masham has a lively and friendly community filled with artists, authors and craftsmen and established links to JW Turner and Lewis Carroll.
-Pop in to The White Bear Hotel where you can have a drink with some of the locals at the bar or have some food in the dining room whilst relaxing next to the log burning fire.
+Pop into The White Bear Hotel for a drink with the locals or have eat in the dining room whilst relaxing fireside.

-If you enjoy your local ales, why not take a guided tour of the family run Black Sheep Brewery and sample locally brewed ales whilst finding out how they brew ‘God’s Own Beer’ or visit the legendary Theakstons Brewery, have a tour and taste brews fresh from the cask and smell the hops in the air.
+If you enjoy your local ales, take a guided tour of the family run Black Sheep Brewery.
+Sample locally brewed ales and find out how they brew ‘God’s Own Beer’.
+After head to the legendary Theakston Brewery, have a tour and taste brews fresh from the cask and smell the hops in the air.

-If ale isn’t your thing don’t worry, you can spend a day at the annual sheep fair, visit the traction engine fair with vintage vehicles, steam engines and motorcycle display teams or simply enjoy the all year round beauty of the Dales.
-A must see is the Jervaulx Abbey with its dramatic yet tranquil ambience which has won the heart of many of its visitors and is definitely worth a visit!
+If ale isn’t your thing don’t worry, head from the town to the annual sheep fair, visit the traction engine fair with vintage vehicles, steam engines and motorcycle display teams, or simply enjoy the all year round beauty of the Dales.
+A must see is the Jervaulx Abbey; with its dramatic yet tranquil ambience it has won the heart of many visitors.
+Definitely worth a visit!